 Step 3: Now in your application, use the token in the REST call, for example:

-A: For version 1.0, when you terminate an instance in TigerGraph Cloud, the virtual machine instance and its associated storage volume are deleted according to the policies of the underlying cloud infrastructure vendor.
+A: When you terminate an instance in TigerGraph Distributed Cloud, the virtual machine instance and its associated storage volume are deleted according to the policies of the underlying cloud infrastructure vendor.

 A: TigerGraph Cloud encrypts data at rest and in transit, and SSL is enabled for secure access.